-A total of 51,925 people had been confirmed as testing positive for Covid-19 in Doncaster when the UK coronavirus daily dashboard was updated on November 2 (Tuesday), up from 51,781 on Monday.
+A total of 92,050 cases had been confirmed in Doncaster when the UK coronavirus daily dashboard was updated on February 2 (Wednesday), up from 91,714 on Tuesday.

 There were also three more coronavirus deaths recorded in the latest 24-hour period in Doncaster.